Upper Murray Football Netball League

-The Upper Murray Football Netball League (UMFNL) is an Australian Rules Football and Netball competition based in the rural town of Corryong, Victoria, Australia.
-The league contains five clubs from around the townships & farming districts of the greater Upper Murray area, including the three founding clubs from 1893.
+The Upper Murray Football Netball League (UMFNL) is an Australian rules football and netball competition based in the rural Victorian town of Corryong.
+The UMFNL contains four clubs from around the townships and farming districts of the greater Upper Murray area, including two of the three founding clubs from 1893.

-The league features three grades in the Australian rules football competition, with these being Senior-Grade, Under 14's, with Under 10's as Auskick.
+The UMFNL features three grades in the Australian rules football competition, with these being Senior-Grade, Under 14's, with Under 10's as Auskick.
 In the netball competition, there are six grades, with these being A-Grade, B-Grade, C-Grade, D-Grade, Under 15's, with Under 11's as Netta.
 Results from Auskick & Netta are normally not recorded and final series are normally not played, instead, emphasis is put on having fun while playing sport and improving their skills.

-There are many pieces of league memorabilia scatted throughout the Upper Murray region, including some photos & trophies away from clubroom and sporting grounds.
-Some notable locations include Bridge Hotel (Jingellic), Corryong Hotel Motel, Corryong Sporting Complex, Courthouse Hotel (Corryong), Hotel Cudgewa, Khancoban Country Golf Club, Koetong Pub, Riley's Restaurant (Corryong), The Man from Snowy River Museum (Corryong), Tintaldra Hotel, & Walwa Hotel.
+There are many pieces of league memorabilia scattered throughout the Upper Murray region, including some photos & trophies away from clubroom and sporting grounds.
+Some notable locations include Bridge Hotel (Jingellic), Corryong Hotel Motel, Corryong Sporting Complex, Courthouse Hotel (Corryong), Hotel Cudgewa, Khancoban Country Golf Club, Koetong Pub, Riley's Restaurant (Corryong), The Man from Snowy River Museum (Corryong), Tintaldra Hotel, and Walwa Hotel.

 History

+The first football club that was formed in the Upper Murray region was the Tintaldra Football Club in 1884 and initial scratch matches were played on an makeshift oval behind the Corryong Hotel.

+In June 1892, four Australian Rules Football were formed in the Upper Murray area - Corryong, Cudgewa, Indi and Walwa.

 Establishment (1892–1893)

 During the 1892/1893 summer three of the regions cricket clubs agreed to the establishment of a competition in order to keep their players fit during the winter break.
-The three founding clubs were Corryong, Cudgewa, and Mount Elliot, and in early 1893 the Corryong Football Association was officially established.
+The three founding clubs were Corryong, Cudgewa, and Mount Elliot (Mount Elliott FC was not established until 1894) and in early 1893 the Corryong Football Association was officially established.

 The league is one of the oldest Football Leagues in Victoria still active today.
 It was established 16 years after the first Victorian Football Association (VFA/VFL) season, the same year as the first Ovens & Murray Football Association season, 4 years before the first Victorian Football League (VFL/AFL) season, and 10 years before the first Ovens & King Football Association season.
 Additional the league was established almost 1 year before the Corryong Courier newspaper was first published on January 25, 1894.

-Corryong Football Association (1893–1899)
+Corryong Football Association (1893–1895)

 During the first five years of the association only the three founding clubs competed in the competition, and the "championship" was awarded to the club that finished in 1st position on the ladder.
-The early "champions" included Corryong (1893, 1895, 1899) and Mount Eliot (1894, 1897, 1898).
-The only exception was in 1896 when Cudgewa defeated Mount Elliot in the first final played, unfortunately the details of this occasion are now lost.
+The early "champions" included Corryong (1893, 1894, 1899) and Mount Elliott (1895, 1897, 1898) and Cudgewa (1896).

+There appears to be no evidence / references of an official Corryong Football Association existing between 1893 and 1895.